rdpeng/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-`r Sys.time()`
+Data Retrieved at '`r Sys.time()`'
 In the last 10 years a number of personal activity monitors such as ["Fitbit"](https://en.wikipedia.org/wiki/Fitbit) have emerged as part of the [Quantified Self Movement](https://en.wikipedia.org/wiki/Quantified_Self).
-This report summarizes activity data from a two month period in the Fall of 2012.
 As descibed in the homework instructions:

-> This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals through out the day.
+> This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 ## Loading and preprocessing the data